ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/step-1-prepare-audiomoth.md

 ## Update Firmware

 Use the most up-to-date firmware version unless you need an old version for some reason.
-The versions will be listed in the "Flash App"
+The versions will be listed in the "Flash App".

 1. Open the Flash App.